jotavare/42-resources/README.md

 - [Algorithm Wiki](https://thimbleby.gitlab.io/algorithm-wiki-site/) - This wiki is an experiment in making algorithms interactive on the web.

 ### PEER-TO-PEER
+###### Usefull information about peer-to-peer evaluation, and some begginer videos about Shell and Git.
 - [P2P, Shell and Git Basics](https://youtube.com/playlist?list=PLVQYiy6xNUxxhvwi0PGmXb5isUdVwmsg8/) - `Youtube`
 - [P2P - Evaluation - 01](https://youtu.be/CF0lx9o1RCE/) - What to do before the evaluation? (as evaluated student) `Youtube`
 - [P2P - Evaluation - 02](https://youtu.be/eTt5NQUO3LY/) - What to do before the evaluation? (as evaluator) `Youtube`